 CAFES organizes events throughout the year focused on diversity, equity and inclusion initiatives.
 These events are designed to bring together people from across the college, campus and community to celebrate diversity and inclusion, learn from each other, and engage in meaningful dialogue.

 Aspire to Grow 2023

 Cultivating Tomorrow’s Leaders: Diversity and Innovation in Food and Agriculture

 Location: JUSTIN and J. LOHR Center for Wine and Viticulture

 There are more than 21 million jobs associated with food, agriculture and natural resources in the U.S., and related industries contribute nearly a trillion dollars to the nation’s GDP.
 The Aspire to Grow Conference aims to inform and empower students from across campus about the many and varied career opportunities in these industries.
 It will also create a forum for students to learn from and network with companies for which diversity and inclusion are an essential part of their visions, and that have recognized that workplace diversity increases productivity, innovation, and other factors that provide a competitive edge.

-The fourth-annual Aspire to Grow Conference explores innovation in the food, agriculture and natural resource sectors.
-The symposium will focus on the theme of resilience, and the role diversity of thought and experience plays in achieving this.
+The fifth-annual Aspire to Grow Conference explores innovation in the food, agriculture and natural resource sectors.

 Student Committee Chairs

 Daniela Ramos, agricultural communication major